 One trick that I was told was to re-pin your own pin that someone shared.
 For example, if you got a notification that someone shared one of your pins, you re-pin that pin to either the board of your group.
 I think this has something to do with tricking the Pinterest algorithm (I really don’t remember because I learned this trick a long time ago).

 - Easily Create Unique Pinterest Board Covers On Your Phone

 - How to Post your Blog Post on Pinterest (for Beginner Bloggers)

 - Use These Amazing 10 Pinterest Marketing Strategies to Increase Traffic

 If you’re thinking of using 4 or more typefaces, make sure it works out together because if it doesn’t, it will look like a mess!

 Simplicity and minimalistic is pretty much the new vibe here!
 Using more typography is just going to make it look… well, ugly and overwhelming.
-I was taught in a Graphic Design course that using less = more.
+I was taught in a Graphic Design course and Ell’s Pinterest Marketing course is that using less = more.

 If you look up on Pinterest, you can see that many pins use at least a decent 2-3 typefaces in their graphics to make it look neat, bold and less overwhelming.